How To Prove a Product Liability Claim

 Proper Use

 Finally, you must show that you were using the product as intended when it injured you.
-Returning to the defective knife example, you would have to show that you were chopping vegetables in a normal way when you got injured — not trying to juggle with the knife or some other improper use.
+In the defective knife example, you must show that you were chopping vegetables in a normal way when you got injured, not trying to juggle with the knife or using it improperly.

-“In general, there are three claims for product liability: Manufacturing claims, design defect claims, and where there’s a known risk, failure to warn claims,” says Epstein.
+“In general, there are three claims for product liability: Manufacturing claims, design defect claims, and, where there’s a known risk, failure to warn claims,” says New Jersey personal injury lawyer Michael J. Epstein.

-- Manufacturing defect.
-This is when the defect in the product was caused by the product being incorrectly built or manufactured.
-The design was correct, but the execution was flawed.
+1. Manufacturing defect.
+This is when the defect in the product comes from the product being incorrectly built or manufactured.
+The design was correct, but the execution was flawed in the manufacturing process.
 Manufacturing defects tend to happen at the beginning of the distribution chain, at the factory or business where the product was made.

-- Design defect.
-This is when the product was correctly manufactured according to the product design, but there was some error in the design itself.
+2. Design defect.
+This is when the product was correctly manufactured according to the product design, but there was an error in the design itself.
 Proving a defective product design can be more difficult than proving a manufacturing defect.
 You have to show how the product’s design caused the defect that resulted in your injuries.

-- Failure to warn.
-This type of case arises when the manufacturer or retailer provides inadequate warnings about a dangerous product.
+3. Failure to warn.
+This type of case arises when the manufacturer or retailer provides inadequate warnings about a product.
+These are also known as marketing defects.
 The product isn’t defectively built or designed, but it is dangerous in a way that the ordinary consumer would not have known without proper labeling or some other type of warning.

 Who Is Responsible for Product Defects?

 Many different parties along the chain of distribution could be liable for product defects.
-The party responsible will depend partly on the type of claim you bring, such as defective manufacture, defective design, or inadequate warning.
+The party responsible will depend partly on the type of claim you bring.
 Some of the most common responsible parties include:

 There are several legal theories of liability in product defect cases.